urbit/urbit.org-reloaded/content/blog/hoon-4-lispers.md

   %typical-midwest
 ++  symbol-to-message
   |=  msg=term
   ?+    msg  'Typical Midwest'
       %too-hot
     'Too hot outside'
       %nice
     'Nice outside'
       %too-cold
     'Too cold here'
   ==
 --
 ```

 Lisp expects a program to be a running series of expressions, naturally composed together as a list.
-Hoon, in contrast, requires everything to be a binary tree:  thus, series of expressions must be composed together, e.g. using `=>` tisgar to concatenate two expressions.
+Hoon, in contrast, expects everything to be an evaluable expression (no implicit `progn`, for instance):  thus, series of expressions must be composed together, e.g. using `=>` tisgar to concatenate two expressions.

 This code example defines an expression and immediately evaluates another expression against it: